01mf02/jq-lang-spec/spec.typ

 In HIR, we write the corresponding definition as $x(x_1; ...; x_n) := g$.

 The syntax of filters in concrete jq syntax is nearly the same as in HIR.
-To see translate between the operators in @tab:binops, see @tab:op-correspondence.
+To translate between the operators in @tab:binops, see @tab:op-correspondence.
 The arithmetic update operators in jq, namely
 `+=`,
 `-=`,